Skip to content

 Scenario Recommended Approach Why

-Delete from query results SQL DELETE .delete() doesn't work on query results
+Delete from query results SQL DELETE Works predictably

-Delete single record by RID SQL DELETE or .delete() Both work, SQL is more flexible
+Delete single record by RID SQL DELETE Consistent style

-Delete with complex WHERE clause SQL DELETE Much more readable and powerful
+Delete with complex WHERE clause SQL DELETE Readable and powerful

-Delete in loop SQL DELETE with WHERE clause Single operation is faster than loop
+Delete in loop SQL DELETE with WHERE clause Faster than per-record calls

 Summary: Use SQL DELETE by default, except for immediate interactive deletion where you need to delete an object you just fetched.